 What is Freely?
-The UK's free alternative to Sky and Virgin Media explained
+The UK's free TV alternative to Sky and Virgin Media explained

-The UK has an all-free streaming service available today – here's what it does and how to get it
+The UK has a free streaming service with all the major channels – here's what it does and how to get it

 UK TV viewers are spoiled for choice when it comes to streaming services.
-Not only are there the global platforms, such as Netflix, Amazon Prime Video and Disney+, but each of the main broadcasters operates its own free option – BBC iPlayer, ITVX, Channel 4, and 5.
+Not only are there the global platforms, such as Netflix, Amazon Prime Video, Apple TV and Disney+, but each of the main broadcasters operates its own free option – BBC iPlayer, ITVX, Channel 4, and 5.

-Add on top of this paid TV services, such as Sky and Virgin Media, and we're inundated with choice in this country.
-Even the terrestrial TV service Freeview has its own catch-up mode, Freeview Play, which enables you to catch-up on shows you've missed at the tap of a button.
+Add paid TV services, such as Sky and Virgin Media, and we're inundated with choice in this country.
+Even the terrestrial TV service Freeview has its own catch-up mode, Freeview Play, which enables you to replay shows you've missed at the tap of a button.

 What is Freely?

-Freely is a live streaming platform for the UK that offers an alternative to Freeview and paid TV services.
+Freely is a live streaming platform for the UK that offers an alternative to Freeview, Freesat and paid TV services.
 It streams live channels over an online connection rather than via an aerial, including all the main stations from the major broadcasters.

-In many ways, it is the future of British broadcasting, as it some are calling for a new TV switch-over to occur in the 2030s – where over-the-air signals are entirely replaced with over-the-top (OTT) internet delivery.
+In many ways, it is the future of British broadcasting, as a new digital TV switchover is being assessed by the UK government – it could even take place as soon as 2035.
+If so, Freeview will no longer be available and over-the-air signals will be replaced with over-the-top (OTT) internet delivery.

 Set yourself Freely - YouTube Set yourself Freely - YouTube